Clarksj4/FibonacciHeap/README.md

 # [Fibonacci Heap](https://en.wikipedia.org/wiki/Fibonacci_heap)

+## Dijkstra's shortest path algorithm
+[Here](https://github.com/Clarksj4/Pathfind) is an example use of this Fibonacci Heap in implementing Dijkstra's shortest path algorithm.
+[Here](https://github.com/Clarksj4/RPGCampaign/wiki/Dijkstra's-Algorithm) is an explanation of that implementation

+## Overview
-A fibonacci heap is an implementation of a priority queue designed with Dijkstra's shortest path algorithm in mind.
+A Fibonacci heap is an implementation of a priority queue designed with Dijkstra's shortest path algorithm in mind.
 It provides better time complexity than a binary heap (another implementation of a priority queue) by lazily defering consolidation of its internal tree structure until the deleteMin operation.

 Listed below are the four operations that a Fibonacci heap supports, and their associated time complexity as compared to a binary heap.